remicmacs/nutsh/README.md

 Here is some of the most notable features :

-* Command history
+- Command history
-* File autocompletion
+- File autocompletion
-* Command expansion
+- Command expansion
-* Cool name
+- Cool name
+- Really fast (thanks to almost no unnecessary features)

 ## :checkered_flag: Getting started